walter-a-jablonowski/sys-2/ai.md

           - single click or touch: open a modal for editing the entry
           - double click or double touch: loads the the list of sub entries associated with the entry
   - Resources: list of "resource files" and "group folders" in the current directory

-TASK: For apartments, also let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/ as "resource files".

 ## Misc